-I arrived in Golden, drove aimlessly for a bit as I had no idea what street I needed to be on, and ended up just finding a parking spot and taking it.
+I arrived in Golden, Colorado, drove aimlessly for a bit as I had no idea what street I needed to be on, and ended up just finding a parking spot and taking it.

 I walked down the main street through the historic downtown, and arrived at Clear Creek.

 My stubbornness to get a good shot resulted in a lot of weird side glances coming my way, but I didn't mind as I climbed over and around the rocks down on the creek bed.
 I have to say it was worth it, because you can't get this kind of shot by standing off to the side on the path:

 I arrived a little over 20 minutes before I lost the sun behind the mountain, leading to an evening golden hour.
 The colors were perfect, and I excitedly took this image.
 It's so amazing how something so beautiful can be right in the middle of town.
 All of these pedestrians were walking right by this view, without even realizing there was anything to see.